Code4Community/Code4Community.github.io/tutorials/react-jsx-tutorial.md

 - **Redux** is something we plan to build in near the beginning of the year to handle state (e.g. being logged in)
 - **Jest / React testing** is something we will start working with this near the beginning of the year.
 - **React Lifecycle Hooks**, to my understanding are a cleaner way to do a lot of stuff with React.
 We will probably end up working with them eventually.

+## Part 7: Other Resources

+Odds are, if you've done any programming before, you should be well versed in doing a lot of googling, so I doubt this section will be very useful, but here's some resources I'd recommend if you need clarification on anything:

+- **The Mozilla MDN Docs** are really good.
+If they have a page on the topic I almost always look at that first.
+- **React's official documentation** is also very good.

 Feedback
 ====